Mahmuod1/PassportEye/docs/usage.rst

 .. _usage:
-How PasswordEye can be used
+How PassportEye can be used
 ===========================

-PasswordEye can be used from command-line, through its service API or through its Python API:
+PassportEye can be used from command-line, through its service API or through its Python API:

 .. toctree::
    :maxdepth: 1